What is systemic lupus erythematosus (lupus)?

 - Dermatologists, who treat skin problems.

-- Neurologists, who treat problems of the brain and spinal cord.
+- Neurologists, who treat disorders and diseases of the spine, brain, and nerves.

 Living with systemic lupus erythematosus (lupus)

 - Learn to recognize the warning signs of a flare so that you and your doctor might reduce or prevent them.
-These warning signs include:
+Warning signs include:

 Pregnancy and Contraception for Women With Lupus